Our Infant Visit Program

 5. The impact of oral habits, such as pacifiers or fingers

 When requested, the assistant also demonstrates home care by using the knee-to-knee technique for holding the infant and having a second person involved in the cleaning.
 We demonstrate this with the use of a toothbrush, but also encourage the parents to use anything the child will tolerate, including Q-Tips or "Tenders," which we give them in a packet during the visit.
 We explain that the brush is optimum, but if the child resists or fights it, using anything is better than using nothing.
-We also emphasize the importance of cleaning the teeth after each feeding.
+We also emphasize the importance of cleaning the teeth after each feeding

 The Packet